OliviaRodri/CEA_DEEP_LEARNING/README.md

 <br>

+## Statistical Analysis
-## Note: If statistical analysis is not included as part of the current analysis, include a description of how it would be included in the next phases of the project.
+### If statistical analysis is not included as part of the analysis, describe how it would be included in the next future phases of the project:

-## the model obviously addresses the question or problem the team is solving.
+# STEVE - Description to write ...

+.

 ## Results of Analysis
+# STEVE - Description to write - in the bullets below ...
+### Describe how the ML NN model addresses the question the project is solving:
+* abc
+* def
+* hij
+* Based upon current category definitions, model suffers from severe underfitting

+.

-##
+## Recommendations for Future Analysis,
+  ### and Things the team may have done differently:

+* Target and acquire a larger dataset
+* Preprocess for more even-distributed data
+* Apply the learning and Training to more urban areas, in addition to the * Austin-Metro area
+* Apply the data to at-risk children for nutrition
+* Perform and use descriptive statistics

 <br>

 .

-   ### Deliverable 4: Database
+  ## Deliverable 4: Database

   #### Segment - I Database Requirements:
   * Present a provisional database that stands in for the final database and accomplishes the following:
   * Sample data that mimics the expected final database structure or schema
   * Draft machine learning module is connected to the provisional database

-  #### Segment - II, III and IV Database Requirements:
+  ### Segment - II, III and IV Database Requirements:
   * stores static data
   * interfaces with the project
   * includes minimum of two tables